yulianthyho/AB-Testing-Conversion-Rate-in-New-Landing-Page/README.md

 Ho : Convension rate in the new landing page is the same to the conversion rate in old landing page.

-H1 : Convension rate in the new landing page is greater than the conversion rate in old landing page.
+H1 : Convension rate in the new landing page is difference than the conversion rate in old landing page.

 ## Insight and Recommendation
-(Z-score = 0.584, p-value = 0.279)
+(Z-score = 0.584, p-value = 0.558)

 **Result:**

 The p_value > 0.05, we do not have enough evidence to reject null hypothesis.
-It means that the convension rate between new landing page and old landing page is **same** or it doesn't give better conversion rate than the old one (accept null hypothesis)
+It means that the convension rate between new landing page and old landing page is **same** or it doesn't give better conversion rate than the old one (fail to reject the null hypothesis)

 **Recommendation**